Communicative Disorders Courses

 3

-Advanced study of the physiological, acoustical, and psychological factors underlying voice disorders, methods of rehabilitation, and problems in research.
+This course covers the advanced study of the physiological, acoustical, and psychological factors underlying voice disorders, methods of rehabilitation, and research to support evidence based practice.

 CD